 Sometimes we take it for granted that we have so much wilderness in Lapland.
 It’s so integrated into the everyday life of so many people, and in our culture, that it’s easy to forget that not every country has vast forests, sweeping fell vistas and endless marshes.
-So, we’ve put together a guide for beginners, for those who want to experience true wilderness but might feel overwhelmed at the thought of hiking through the Arctic.
+So, we’ve put together a hiking guide for beginners, for those who want to experience true wilderness but might feel overwhelmed at the thought of exploring the Arctic.

 I want to suck your blood!
 Blah!

 No, you don’t have to worry about Transylvanian vampires perched in our pine trees.
 Here, we have another breed of bloodsuckers: mosquitoes.
 And if you’re unprepared … best not to think about that.
 In addition to wearing sleeves and pants during your hike, you can get a netted mosquito hat just about anywhere.
 Sprays and oils are also a handy way to keep the bugs away, as are portable electronic mosquito repellents.